nothil/speedometer/README.md

-## Responsive website using
+## Speedometer Website using ReactJs and OpenWeatherMap API

 - Css
-- Html
+- Bootstrap
 - JavaScript
 - ReactJs
+- for weather (dynamic) data I have used OpenWeatherMap API
+- and some FrameWorks for icons and fonts.

 ## Run these commands to run the website